 A recent Australian case provides guidelines as to how patentees can effectively restrict after-market competitors from reprocessing and reselling single-use and consumable use devices.

 Seiko Epson Corporation v Calidad Pty Ltd FCA 1403 concerns a patent for printer cartridges but the case is also relevant to patents for single-use medical devices as you will understand from the discussion below.

 US Doctrine of Exhaustion of Rights

 According to the US doctrine of “exhaustion of rights”, after a patented product has been sold by the patentee or by another having consent of the patentee, the patent rights are said to be exhausted.
-The patent can no longer be exercised by the patentee in respect of those goods.

 Australia – implied license

 This contrasts with the situation in Australia.
 In Australia, patented goods are sold with an implied licence.
 This implied license arises automatically upon the unconditional sale of the patented goods and confers an unrestricted right to the first purchaser and subsequent acquirer to import, use and dispose of the product.
 This means that there will be no infringement arising out of subsequent dealings in the patented goods.
 However, there are 2 situations where the implied license may be subject to restrictions or terminated, which is good news for patentees wishing to extend their monopoly beyond the initial sale.